shubhamnawani99/sentiment-analysis-tensorflow/README.md

 And after determining the type of review, it can be prioritized to be looked upon by the admin, with more critical or poorly rated reviews coming first on the list, which can be then read and worked upon.

+# How to Use
+Open *Sentiment_Analysis.ipynb* to see the code with both the training and prediction models.

 # Technology Stack
 Python Language
 Tensorflow deep learning framework